ShivamMitra/expert-system/README.md

 ## 🧩 How It Works

-State variables keep track of switch positions, appliance map and cumulative kWh.
+1.State variables keep track of switch positions, appliance map and cumulative kWh.

-Menu loop parses a space-separated list so you can batch commands.
+2.Menu loop parses a space-separated list so you can batch commands.

-Rules (if/elif chains) enforce critical-load protection and update energy stats.
+3.Rules (if/elif chains) enforce critical-load protection and update energy stats.

-Random occupancy lets you prototype presence-based automation without sensors. raw.githubusercontent.com
+4.Random occupancy lets you prototype presence-based automation without sensors.

-Extend it by:
+## Extend it by:

-Replacing the random occupancy stub with PIR / camera input.
+1.Replacing the random occupancy stub with PIR / camera input.

-Exposing functions as a REST API (e.g., using FastAPI) for mobile apps.
+2.Exposing functions as a REST API (e.g., using FastAPI) for mobile apps.

-Persisting energy_consumed to a database or InfluxDB for dashboards.
+3.Persisting energy_consumed to a database or InfluxDB for dashboards.

-Adding rule-weights or fuzzy logic for smarter decisions.
+4.Adding rule-weights or fuzzy logic for smarter decisions.